 We included all complete records, ensuring a comprehensive dataset.
-The variables included were: age (in years), sex (male and female), and comorbidities (coded using the International Classification of Diseases revision 10th, ICD-10).
+The variables included were: age (in years), sex (male and female), and comorbidities (coded using the ICD-10).
 A total of 2,491 ICD-10 codes were coded.
-The categorical variables are described as absolute frequency and percentage, and quantitative variables as mean, standard deviation (SD), and interguartile range (IQR).
-Confidence Interval 95% (CI95%) was included.
-Categorical variables were compared using Yates' corrected chi-square (X{Y}^{2}) test and likelihood ratio, as appropriate.
+The categorical variables are described as absolute frequency and percentage, and quantitative variables as mean, standard deviation (SD), and interquartile range (IQR).
+It was included a Confidence Interval 95% (Cl95%).
+Categorical variables were compared using Yates' corrected chi-square (X_Y^2) test and likelihood ratio, as appropriate.
 Quantitative variables were compared using the Mann-Whitney U test or Student's T test as appropriate.
-To assess the association between COVID-19 and potential associated factors, data were analysed as numerical (age) and dichotomous (sex, morbidities) variables, using univariate and multivariate logistic regression models.
-Univariate analysis was performed to examine the relationship between individual variables (age, sex, morbidities of code K00-K14 corresponding to diseases of the oral cavity, salivary glands, and jaws) and the presence of COVID-19.
-Univariate analysis indicated which variables were significantly associated with COVID-19 and provided initial information on potential risk or protective factors, but did not account for confounding variables.
-Multivariate logistic regression analysis was performed to identify factors independent of COVID-19.
-Variables significant in the univariate analysis were included in the multivariate model.
+In order to assess the association between COVID-19 and potential associated factors, the data was analysed as numerical (age) and dichotomous (sex, morbidities) variables, using univariate and multivariate logistic regression models.
+An Univariate analysis was performed to examine the relationship between individual variables (age, sex, morbidities of code K00-K14 corresponding to "diseases of oral cavity, salivary glands, and jaws") and the presence of COVID-19.
+Univariate analysis indicated which variables were significantly associated with COVID-19 and provided initial information on potential risk or protective factors, however they did not account for confounding variables.
+A multivariate logistic regression analysis was performed to identify factors independent from COVID-19.
+Significant variables in the univariate analysis were included in the multivariate model.
 Odds ratios (ORs) and 95% confidence intervals (95% CIs) were calculated to quantify the strength of the associations.
-This method allows adjustment for confounding variables and identification of independent predictors.
+Therefore, this method allows adjustment for confounding variables and the identification of independent predictors.
 An OR greater than 1 indicated a higher likelihood of COVID-19, while an OR less than 1 indicated a lower likelihood.
 The 95% CI provided an estimate of the accuracy of the ORs.
-A P value < 0.05 (two-tailed test) was considered significant.
+A P value < 0.05 (two-tailed test) which was considered significant.